NSA-25/MatrixProject/README.md

 # MatrixProject

 In this repository I have a basic implementation of the Tetris game.
-Tetris was one of my favourite games growing up, as befofe the sametphone era the most accesible way for kids to play video games was on those "brick" consoles which contained a lot of games, also having my favourite, Tetris.
+Tetris was one of my favourite games growing up, as before the smartphone era the most accesible way for kids to play video games was on those "brick" consoles which contained a lot of games, also having my favourite, Tetris.